forcir/object-deep-merge/README.md

 ): TResult;
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > The `Merge` and `DeepMerge` types from `type-fest` are shipped from this library as a convenience.
 It is not unreasonable to use those types directly instead.

 The `merge` function accepts two optional type generics. `TData` and `TResult`.

 Without explicitly passing in types the function will infer the shape of the object(s) passed in.

-Passing in `TData` will validate the shape of the objects passed in.
-Passing in `TResult` will override the output type.
+-   Passing in `TData` will validate the shape of the objects passed in.
+-   Passing in `TResult` will override the output type.
 While this should be used sparingly, it provides a convenient approach for correctly typing partial types into complete types.

 ### Simple Example w/o Generics